Higher-Dimensional Timed Automata for Real-Time Concurrency: Concurrent timed languages

-Let $\tCoh\subseteq (\St\cup \Te\cup \Realnn)^*$ denote the subset of coherent words.
+Let $\tCoh\subseteq (\Realnn \cup \St\cup \Te)^+ \setminus \Realnn^+$ denote the subset of coherent words.
 Let $\sim$ be the congruence on $\tCoh$ generated by the relations

-Again, $\epsilon$ denotes the empty word in $(\St\cup \Te\cup \Realnn)^*$ above.
-That is, successive delays may be added up and zero delays removed, as may identities, and successive starters or terminators may be composed.
-Note how this combines the identifications in \eqref{eq:sim-dwords} for delay words and the ones for step sequences in \eqref{eq:sim-stepseq}.
+That is, successive delays may be added up and zero delays removed, as may identities appearing before or after a delay and a starter or a terminator, and successive starters or terminators may be composed.
+Note how this extends the identifications in \eqref{eq:sim-dwords} for delay words (first line) and the ones for step sequences in \eqref{eq:sim-stepseq} (third line).

 \begin{definition} An \emph{interval delay word (idword)} is an element of the set

 \end{definition}